Arctic Sea Ice Thickness Maps

 |Latest from Near Real Time Data||Final Precise Data|

 NRT Service only operates during the Arctic winter season (Oct-May).
 During summer CryoSat's radar can not measure thickness effectively due to the formation of melt ponds in the sea ice.

-17-Oct-16: NRT Sea Ice thickness service restarted for the Winter season.
+15-May-17: NRT Sea Ice thickness service stopped for the Summer melt season.

 local and basin thickness

 How is Sea Ice Thickness derived from CryoSat?